kizuyoko/pokecheck/README.md

 ## Overview
 PokeCheck is a Pokémon matchup checker that allows users to search for Pokémon and check type effectiveness in battles.
 The app is designed to be fast, accessible, and user-friendly.
+For more details, see the [PokeCheck Project Plan](https://github.com/kizuyoko/pokecheck/blob/master/PokeCheck%20Project%20Plan.md).

 ## Features
 - **Home Page**: Displays featured Pokémon and a search bar.